 Introduction

-Hiring software engineers is a time-consuming and expensive process.
-How can someone know if the candidates they’re considering for their company are competent enough?
+Hiring software engineers is an exceptionally time-consuming and an expensive process for many organizations.
+The dilemma is, how can someone know if the candidates they’re considering for their company are competent enough?
 Will they be a good fit for their team?
 The kinds of issues software developers fix are long and complex.
 How can you ensure you hire the right person for your team?
 Whiteboard coding interviews can help you in ensuring this!

 Whiteboard programming interviews have become standard practice for software engineers.
 Several big tech companies have their versions of coding whiteboards in their interview cycles to ensure they hire the right candidate.